Andy-J-marshall/stanningley-bowls/README.md

 Generate the reports on bowlsnet.
 This can either by running the automated Playwright scripts or manually.

 - To generate them using Playwright:
-  - Run `npm run get-stats-and-view-reports` - these will output the reports as text files in `bowlsnetReports/` and open them
+  - Run `npm run get-stats-and-update` - this will use Playwright to generate text reports and then run the scripts to update the stats JSON files
-  - Copy contents of each file (CMD + A, CMD + C, CMD + V)) into the `bowlsresults` Excel file, then run `npm run update-stats`
-  - You can update the stats automatically by running `npm run get-stats-and-update`, this will automate the above 2 steps.
   - Advanced: You can also get, update, commit and deploy the stats by running `npm run get-stats-update-deploy`.
 You may want to use the more manual steps first to check the data before deploying.
     - A PR will automatically be created in Github before the updated stats can be merged into master
 - To generate the reports manually: